 We visited the waterfall in late June and the water was still kind of cold.
 But as the water was falling upon you from a height, the sensation was both amazing and exhilarating.
 You could feel the weight of the water on your bones!

 Your guide can take you to the other two waterfalls which are located about 5-6 km away.
-The trail is really fantastic, not so demanding but certainly, it is not for people with no hiking experience.
+The trail is fantastic, not so demanding but certainly, it is not for people with no hiking experience.

 Afterward, we headed back to Erymanthus River for a well-deserved dive into its incredibly clear and shallow waters.
 It was not exactly swimming as there was a current but it was refreshing after the heat of the day.